Domus Transitoria: History

-The palace was intended to connect all of the imperial estates that had been acquired in various ways, with the Palatine including the Gardens of Maecenas, Horti Lamiani, Horti Lolliani, etc.
+The "domus" estate was intended to connect the Palatine palace with all of the imperial estates that had been acquired in various ways, including the Gardens of Maecenas, Horti Lamiani, Horti Lolliani, etc.

 According to Suetonius (Nero 31.1):

 "He built a palace extending all the way from the Palatine to the Esquiline, which at first he called the Domus Transitoria, but when it was burned down shortly after its completion and rebuilt, the Golden House".

 It was probably built from AD 60.

 Layout

 Oppian Hill

 One of the main buildings is thought to be on the western side of the Oppian Hill under the Baths of Trajan.

 The brick walls of the palace were originally covered with marble at the bottom, while the upper parts were frescoed.
 A portico fronted the domus along the south side.
 Almost all of the columns, floors and marble walls were removed when Trajan built his baths (in 104 AD).

 The house was built around a big peristyle with porticos on three sides, while the fourth on the north consisted of a cryptoporticus which supported the rear embankment.
 At the centre, occupied now by a series of long barrel vaults to support the overlying Trajanic baths are the remains of a fountain; on the eastern part is a large nymphaeum that opens to the courtyard.